mdomag/mdomag/README.md

-#🐢About me:
+# 🐢 About me: 🐢

 My name is Maria and I'm a second year Computer Science student at UMCS.
 Previously I studied Cognitive Science which made me interested in programming as well as overall computer science and now I'm here!
 During my studies I've mostly used C++, but also got an opportunity to work on my C, SQL, Java and Kotlin.
-Currently I'm focused on learning Rust and Python.
+Currently I'm focused on learning Rust and Python (AI related).

 My uploads are mostly uni related but I definitely plan on working on my own projects soon.